 Disengaged

 Apathetic employees are toxic to the work environment — they miss more work, negatively influence coworkers, cost money in lost productivity, and drive customers away.
-You might have guessed that they’re more likely to steal as well.
-In fact, business units with high numbers of disengaged employees lose 51 percent more of their inventory.
+In fact, low employee engagement has cost the global economy $8.9 trillion, or 9% of the global GDP.

 Desperate